 If you are not doing mission-critical jobs with your PC (for example, development), Manjaro can easily be your primary OS.
 The one reason I would stay away from Manjaro (If I ever will) will sometimes be it takes time to troubleshoot and set things up.
 That case is rare, and will eventually become rarer as Manjaro is gaining popularity.
 Which means, more support, more forum help and so on!

 Manjaro is in the Arch family.
 Arch itself is tough to configure and run for everyday use.
-However, Manjaro has eliminated almost all the complexity to provide you a rock solid but pure to use OS out of the box.
+However, Manjaro has eliminated almost all the complexity to provide you a rock-solid but pure to use OS.
+However, it is out of the box.

 Manjaro also supports many Desktop environments like Ubuntu.

 - Less resource hungry

 - A vast collection of software (and drivers).

 - Fewer tutorials online

 This one is the most popular one from the SUSE family, and got one of the cutest logos in the Linux Distribution universe.
 The green chameleon looks great, huh ??